vinceskahan/v5wiki/gw1000-recipe.md

 <img src="gw1000-recipe/wsview-custom-upload.png" width="300">

-With the interceptor running directly, you should see data from the GW1000 every 60 seconds.
+In the terminal window where the interceptor is running, you should see data from the GW1000 every 60 seconds.

 ### Put the interceptor settings into the weeWX configuration

 In the weeWX configuration file, modify the `[Interceptor]` section.
-The typical configuration has the interceptor listening on port 80 on the default interface of the computer on which weeWX is running.
+The port should match the port specified in the WSView app.

 ```
 [Interceptor]